lfaferreira/lfaferreira/README.md

 Passionate computer scientist in the field of data, with extensive experience in software development, data analysis, and report and dashboard creation.

-## 🚀 Repositories
-### Prediction
-- **[🏪 Rossman Store Sales](https://github.com/lfaferreira/predict-rossmann-store-sales)**: The project aims to use a machine learning model to predict the sales quantity for each store in the next six weeks, assisting managers in future decision-making.
-### EDA
-- **[🚢 KNN Titanic](https://github.com/lfaferreira/knn-titanic)**: Exploratory Data Analysis and Machine Learning with KNN model on Titanic dataset

-- **[🍷 KNN Wine](https://github.com/lfaferreira/knn-wine)**: Exploratory Data Analysis and Machine Learning with KNN model on Wine dataset

 ## 👨🏻‍💻 Experiences
 - **Machine Learning**: Development of predictive models for classification and regression;
 - **Business Intelligence**: Construction of dashboards and KPIs;